cran-task-views/Omics/Omics.md

 *RNA-seq*
 -   `r pkg("BisqueRNA")` provides tools to estimate cell type abundances from bulk expression data.
+-   `r pkg("DGEobj")` and  `r pkg("DGEobj.utils")` provides a flexible container and a function toolkit to manage and annotate Differential Gene Expression (DGE) analysis results.
 -   `r pkg("Tmisc")` is a collection of utility functions to manipulate gene expression data.
 -   `r pkg("seqgendiff")` provides a framework to simulate RNA-seq data under